Your First Investor Meeting: What to Say, What to Skip, and What to Ask

 The single highest-ROI thing you can do before your first investor meeting: get outside feedback on your deck.
 Not from your co-founder (too close), not from your mum (too kind), and not from ChatGPT (too generic).

-Upload your deck to NUVC for a VC-grade analysis.
-In 60 seconds, you'll see exactly what questions the investor will ask — because our AI flags the same gaps they will.
+NUVC is an AI intelligence platform for private markets.
+Upload your deck for a VC-grade analysis and in 60 seconds you'll see exactly what questions the investor will ask — because the AI flags the same gaps they will.
 Fix them before the meeting, not during it.

 Score your deck before the meeting — 60 seconds that could save the most important 30 minutes of your fundraise.